Practice of Rewriting Watermarks in Flink

 |

-If the string has not been parsed into a Java time object, it needs to be parsed into one first, then used in the assignTimestampsAndWatermarks function.
-The SimpleDateFormat class can be used to parse the time string:
+If the string has not been parsed into a Java time object, it needs to be parsed into a time object first, and then used in the assignTimestampsAndWatermarks function.
+You can use the SimpleDateFormat class to parse the time string:

 |